 Who was this female singer accusing wayward men of creating wayward women?
 The notion that a relationship was only as strong as its least faithful member turned a lot of cheeks red around Nashville.

 And imagine how short a period that was.
-You had a song go to No. 1 for 15 weeks while a song challenging the underlying message of that song climbed up at the same time.
+You had a country hit go to No. 1 for 15 weeks while a song challenging the underlying message of that song climbed up at the same time.
 It was a very exciting (and for some, scandalous) time to be a country music fan.

 Interestingly enough, both songs were set to a famous traditional melody from the 1920s.
 Roy Acuff also used that same melody to success in a 1936 rendition of "Great Speckled Bird."
 It's no small irony that Wells' massive sales success came using the same melody used by a man who said women couldn't sell records (her song sold more than his, too).

 Massive Success And Controversy

 "It Wasn't God Who Made Honky Tonk Angels" was banned by the NBC radio network for being suggestive.
 No doubt, that radio network was run by men who were embarrassed by the notion of a woman calling them on their crap.

 Wells was also prohibited from playing it at the Grand Ole Opry (my, how times have changed).
 But none of that mattered because the song spoke to an audience eager challenge societal norms but afraid to be the first to do so.
 It went to No. 1 and stayed there for six weeks.
 That officially made Kitty Wells the first solo female act to top the Billboard country music charts.
 The song sold more than a million copies, an astounding feat not just for a female, but any artist.

 Wells followed up her debut smash with another hit tune, "Release Me."
 She again tackled adultery, a taboo subject for women to breach.
 She would eventually go on to have 84 more singles, including 38 top 10 hits, in her decades-long career.